Launched your WordPress site successfully?

 Would you like when you installed a random WordPress plugin, it crashed your whole site and you don’t know how to recover your site back?

-While your site is live, there is always the extreme chance for many random mishappenings that may cause to lose data.
+While your site is live, there is always an extreme chance for many random mishappenings that may cause to lose data.
 Getting infected with malware and being hacked seem like the worst thing that can happen.
 However, there is a lot more than that.

 Let’s accept the truth even the most experienced programmers can make some silly mistake that can kill your site.
 Overwriting files, deleting the wrong set of MySQL tables, or even deleting a whole database of a site, you cannot predict which threat would kill your site.